Home

 How Much Does It Cost to Diagnose and Repair Code P0122

-The cost of fixing a fault code P0122 usually ranges between $50 and $1,500.
-The exact amount depends on the possible causes triggering the code and the parts that need repair.
+The cost to fix a fault code P0122 usually ranges from $60 to $1,500.
+The exact amount depends on the parts that need repair.

 How Can You Prevent TPS Issues and Avoid Triggering the P0122 Code?